simplesurance/baur/README.md

   `baur build --upload all`
 - Show informations about an application called `currency-service`:
   `baur show currency-service`
-- Show source files of an application called `claim-service`:
+- Show inputs of an application called `claim-service` with their digests:
-  `baur sources claim-server`
+  `baur inputs --digest claim-server`

 ## Development
 ### Create new Release